xenagarage/xenagarage/README.md

-### heyy, thanks for stopping by.
-I would like to gift you the song Ringo by Joris Voorn
+### heyy, thanks for stopping by!
+I'd like to gift you the song ringo by joris voorn for your visit..

 it's Xena here👋
 my current studies are mainly based on Computer Vision.